Publications

 In and down: The Costs of Immigrant Investors

-Presentations: Luxembourg Household Finance Workshop 2025 (scheduled), PhD Nordic Finance Workshop 2024, BFWG 2024, RBFC 2024
+Selected presentations: Luxembourg Household Finance Workshop 2025, PhD Nordic Finance Workshop 2024, BFWG 2024, RBFC 2024

 Abstract: This paper examines the portfolio diversification gap between immigrant and native-born investors using a comprehensive administrative dataset from Sweden.
 Leveraging a carefully matched investor sample, I document that immigrant investors incur a 37% higher return loss compared to natives, driven predominantly by underdiversification instead of high risky share.
 This gap persists even among second-generation immigrants, suggesting intergenerational disparities in wealth accumulation.
 I identify two key drivers: social integration and financial literacy.
 Immigrants with native-born partners or from countries with higher financial literacy levels experience lower return losses.
 However, merely extending the duration of stay in Sweden does not mitigate the gap.
 These findings highlight the need for policies that facilitate social integration and promote financial education to improve immigrants’ financial outcomes.